 Chile is a land of extremes and while it's most often known for Patagonia in the south, it also has a vast desert in the north.

-Here you can find unique regions like Valle de la Luna, flamingo populations and sand dunes.
-One of the most spectacular places to spend a sunset, do not skip the desert.
+Here you can find unique regions like Valle de la Luna, flamingo populations, and sand dunes.
+For one of the most spectacular places to spend a sunset, do not skip the desert.

 08 of 08

 Torres del Paine

 This last entry is a bit of a stretch as Torres del Paine isn't a city in Chile but a national park.